atorresgalvis/UITOTO/README.md

   using [**```UITOTO```**](https://atorresgalvis.shinyapps.io/MolecularDiagnoses/), you
   can use these DMCs to identify unknown sequences.
-This functionality is accessible via the Shiny app Graphical User Interface (GUI) under the module “Taxonomic verification and identification using DMCs” or through the command-line functions: `Identifier`, `ALnID`, and `IdentifierU`.
+This functionality is accessible via the Shiny app Graphical User Interface (GUI) under the module *Taxonomic verification and identification using DMCs* or through the command-line functions: `Identifier`, `ALnID`, and `IdentifierU`.